ssankalp26/RCAIDE_Deployment/README.md

     style Libraries fill:#0fcf99,color:#fff
 ```
 ## Capabilities of RCAIDE
 RCAIDE currently possesses the ability to perform the following analyses, each at varying levels of fidelity.
 Here, we define fidelity as a level of accuracy to the actual physical value.
 As the level of fidelity increases, so does accuracy.
 However, this comes with the penalty of computational time and memory.
 Having multi-fidelity capability allows RCAIDE to perform energy network analysis, complete flight  vehicle mission analysis, multi-fidelity optimization, design space exploration, artificial intelligence, and model-based systems engineering.
 Here are some notable use cases of RCAIDE:
- (link to tutorials)

 * Mission Analysis
 * Optimization